 Adoption doesn’t feel like a gift for me.
 Because at the the bottom of the box, there is immense sadness and overwhelming loss and emptiness.
 There is mourning.
 There is regret.
 There is wonder and self-doubt.
 There is a life—someone’s meaningless, forgotten life.

 For the first five months of my life I was called by another name, and cared for by a someone who was not my mother.
 Part three of the saga continued when I was adopted and immediately given a new name and two other someones who were not my mother.

 Perhaps I didn’t know I had the right to those memories; which is why I let them go.
 I don’t remember very much about my childhood, barring stories my parents have told so many times I can tell them as myself.

 Most of the memories I do hold are pretty terrible.
 This is not to suggest my entire childhood was terrible, because I’m sure it wasn’t.
 I just don’t remember why; which is where things get messy.

 By the time I was five, that other thing I didn’t want to talk about had happened and I got to claim that as reason I was so ashamed and quiet while screaming on the inside.
-Throughout possibly every traumatic event in my life, it seems the ball just became bigger, tacking one thing after another, collecting evidence to back the truth adoption gave me.
+Throughout every traumatic event in my life, the snowball has rolled; stacking one thing after another, collecting evidence to back the truth adoption gave me.